rikigigi/analisi/README_.md

 - Mpi (optional)
 - libxdrfile (for gromacs file conversion -- included in the package)
 - python (optional)
-- x86 architecture: probably the code has issues (because of memory alignment constraints) on arm architecture when reading a binary dump from lammps (at least from 2020 version on).
-If you don't use binary trajectory created by lammps there is no issue.

 ## MPI build (why not?)
 ```